-Revisit the references section you began to compile in Note 14.73 "Exercise 1".
+Revisit the references section you began to compile in Note 13.73 "Exercise 1".
 Use the guidelines provided above to format any entries for periodicals and other shorter print sources that you were unable to finish earlier.

-Electronic Sources

-Citing Articles from Online Periodicals: URLs and Digital Object Identifiers (DOIs)

-Whenever you cite online sources, it is important to provide the most up-to-date information available to help readers locate the source.
-In some cases, this means providing an article's URL7, or web address.
+Electronic Sources Citing Articles from Online Periodicals: URLs and Digital Object Identifiers information available to help readers locate the source.
+In some cases, this means providing an article's URL, or web address.
 (The letters URL stand for uniform resource locator.)
 Always provide the most complete URL possible.
 Provide a link to the specific article used, rather than a link to the publication's homepage.